Success Stories

 A different type of loan company

-The weekend after applying for a loan through EJF, one of the organization’s Loan Specialists called to discuss her financing request.
+The weekend after she applied for a loan through EJF, one of the organization’s Loan Specialists called to discuss her financing request.
 She says it was powerful to “have that human touch.”

 “Their team is amazing to work with.
 They were intentional and detail-oriented, creating a beautiful and seamless process for me.
 I am so grateful that I found the Economic Justice Fund.”